Glossostemon

-Glossostemon bruguieri or Dombeya arabica is a species of flowering plant in the family Malvaceae.
-It is a shrub with thick long tapering dark colored roots with 70–100 cm in length and 5–8 cm in breadth, found in Yemen, Iran, Iraq, Egypt, Saudi Arabia, Turkey and Morocco.
-The dried peeled roots of G. bruguieri are called in Egypt and Arab countries (مُغات mughāt).
+Glossostemon is a genus of flowering plants in the family Malvaceae.
+It includes a single species, Glossostemon bruguieri, synonym Dombeya arabica, a shrub with thick long tapering dark colored roots with 70–100 cm in length and 5–8 cm in breadth.
+It is native to Yemen, Iran, Iraq, Egypt, Saudi Arabia, Turkey and Morocco.
+The dried peeled roots of G. bruguieri are called "mughat" in Egypt and Arab countries (مُغات mughāt).
 The roots are commonly used in traditional medicine for many nutritional and medicinal values.

 Chemical composition

 Starch is the main component of the dried peeled roots with 54.5–62.4% (differs according to the climatic region of cultivation) while protein represents 4.5–8.3%, half of which is aspartic acid.
 Roots contain high amounts of non-starch polysaccharides including dietary fibers, pectin and up to 27% of mucilage.

 Calcium, magnesium and iron are the main minerals of the roots.
 Minor amounts of zinc, manganese and copper have also been found.

 Tatakin (4-methoxyisoscutellargin), takakin 8-O-glucoside, takakin 7-O-glucoside, sesamin, chrysophanol, emodin, parietin, bucegin 7-O-glucoside, isoscutellarein, isoscutellarein 7-O-glucoside, methoxsalen, aesculetin, estrone, scopoletin, phytosterols (a mixture of β-sitosterol, stigmasterol and campesterol) and α-amyrin were extracted from G. bruguieri.
 The so-called moghatin is a biflavone that has been uniquely discovered in moghat.

 Seeds contain around 19.5% protein, 5.0% mucilage, arabinose (1.8%) and glucuronic acid (14.6%).

 Both roots and seeds contain rhamnose, xylose, mannose and galacturonic acid.